 The cake batter will also fit in a mini loaf pan.
 You’ll need to bake it a little longer, about 30 minutes.

-The pans are just 5-3/4 inch by 3 inches, tiny but perfect for baking a batch of Mini Blackberry Banana Breads.
+The pans are just 5-3/4 inch by 3 inches, tiny but perfect for baking a mini One Banana Banana Bread.

 If you’re using 1-cup mini bundt pans go light on the mix-ins, ours were pretty full just from the plain carrot cake batter.